Akira Kurosawa: Contemporary dramas and Seven Samurai (1953–1955)

 Three months were spent in pre-production and a month in rehearsals.
-Shooting took up 148 days spread over almost a year, interrupted by production and financing troubles and Kurosawa's health problems.
+Shooting took 148 days spread over almost a year, interrupted by production and financing troubles and Kurosawa's health problems.
 The film finally opened in April 1954, half a year behind its original release date and about three times over budget, making it at the time the most expensive Japanese film ever made.
 (However, by Hollywood standards, it was a quite modestly budgeted production, even for that time.)
 The film received positive critical reaction and became a big hit, quickly making back the money invested in it and providing the studio with a product that they could (and did) market internationally—though with extensive edits.
 Over time—and with the theatrical and home video releases of the uncut version—its reputation has steadily grown.
 It is now regarded by some commentators as the greatest Japanese film ever made, and in 1999 a poll of Japanese film critics also voted it the best Japanese film ever made.
 In the most recent (2022) version of the widely respected British Film Institute (BFI) Sight & Sound "Greatest Films of All Time" poll, Seven Samurai placed 20th among all films from all countries in the critics' and tied at 14th in the directors' polls, receiving a place in the Top Ten lists of 48 critics and 22 directors.

-In 1954, nuclear tests in the Pacific were causing radioactive rainstorms in Japan and one particular incident in March had exposed a Japanese fishing boat to nuclear fallout, with disastrous results.
-It is in this anxious atmosphere that Kurosawa's next film, I Live in Fear, was conceived.
+In 1954, nuclear tests in the Pacific were believed to be causing radioactive rainstorms in Japan, and one specific boat near the Marshall Islands incident was exposed to nuclear fallout, with harmful results.
+It was in this anxious atmosphere that Kurosawa's next film, I Live in Fear, was conceived.
 The story concerned an elderly factory owner (Toshiro Mifune) so terrified of the prospect of a nuclear attack that he becomes determined to move his entire extended family (both legal and extra-marital) to what he imagines is the safety of a farm in Brazil.
 Production went much more smoothly than the director's previous film, but a few days before shooting ended, Kurosawa's composer, collaborator, and close friend Fumio Hayasaka died (of tuberculosis) at the age of 41.
 The film's score was finished by Hayasaka's student, Masaru Sato, who would go on to score all of Kurosawa's next eight films.
 I Live in Fear opened in November 1955 to mixed reviews and muted audience reaction, becoming the first Kurosawa film to lose money during its original theatrical run.
 Today, it is considered by many to be among the finest films dealing with the psychological effects of the global nuclear stalemate.